NVIDIA-AI-IOT/jetcard/README.md

     ```bash
     git clone https://github.com/NVIDIA-AI-IOT/jetcard
     ```
+4. Navigate into the JetCard directory.
+The installation script must be called from this directory.

+    ```bash
+    cd jetcard
+    ```
 4. Run the interactive installation script, and select the option depending on your needs.
 By default, it will install all packages.
 This enables AI projects like JetBot.

     ```bash